Short URL for this page:

 "These handsome objects, the produce of the tithe on the harvest, Aristolochus and Thrason consecrated to Apollo.
 Pasicles son of Cydimeneus cast them."

-Louvre, Paris (see their site for details).
+Louvre, Paris (see their site for details and additional photos).

 Photo © Livius.Org | Jona Lendering, by kind permission.